Amazon Business Strategy: A plan to become the top Fortune 500 company

 Amazon Studios announced deals for upcoming Prime Video series and movies, including the Eddie Murphy comedy Coming 2 America, which premieres in March 2021 on Prime Video globally, and an unscripted docuseries and new coming-of-age series based on Jessica Simpson’s best-selling memoir Open Book.

-On May 26, Amazon acquired MGM for $8.45 billion.
-And with this acquisition, Amazon also acquired MGM’s vast content library of 4000 films including classics such as 12 Angry Men, Basic Instinct, Legally Blonde, Silence of the Lamb, Rocky, and the James Bond franchise as well as and 17000 TV shows – including Fargo, Vikings, and The Handmaid’s Tale.
+On May 26, 2021, Amazon acquired MGM for $8.45 billion.
+And with this acquisition, Amazon also acquired MGM’s vast content library of 4000 films including classics such as 12 Angry Men, Basic Instinct, Legally Blonde, Silence of the Lamb, Rocky, and the James Bond franchise as well as 17000 TV shows – including Fargo, Vikings, and The Handmaid’s Tale.

-Amazon is not limited to provide video streaming as the company also has its own music streaming platform – tough competition for Spotify, YouTube Music, Apple Music, SoundCloud, etc. Amazon has millions of songs in its library which they are offering to their prime members.
+Amazon is not limited to providing video streaming as the company also has its own music streaming platform – tough competition for Spotify, YouTube Music, Apple Music, etc. Amazon has millions of songs in its library which they are offering to their prime members.
 Prime Music is a kind of a gift for their prime members as the company isn’t charging any extra cost for this music platform.

 It’s cool, isn’t it?